sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/member_technical_policies.md

 A Member Node:
 1. MUST be available to run as a Validator Node or Observer Node on any of the formal ledgers that make up the Sovrin Business Unit (SBU) Network.
-2. MUST run a release of the DIBE Source Code as approved and designated by the Technical Governance Board (TGB).
+2. MUST run a release of the DIBE Consortium Source Code as approved and designated by the Technical Governance Board (TGB).
-3. MUST facilitate an upgrade to a new version of the DIBE Source Code within three (3) business days of a new release that has been: a) recommended by the DIBE TGB, and b) accepted by the DIBE Consortium.
+3. MUST facilitate an upgrade to a new version of the DIBE Consortium Source Code within three (3) business days of a new release that has been: a) recommended by the TGB, and b) accepted by the DIBE Consortium.
 4. MUST register all Node configuration data required by the Pool Ledger in a timely manner, keeping information up to date within three (3) business days of changes.
 5. MUST have at least two (2) IT-qualified persons assigned to administer the node, and at